metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 ##### _History_

 The last time these two faced one another was the Super Bowl two years ago.
 The Chiefs won in what was ultimately a tight contest.

+***

+### Uncertain

+***

+Fully healthy, I'd side with the 49ers.
+But I need to see exactly who's expected to be sidelined on San Francisco's side.
+As good as DeMeco is at coaching up the defense, no amount of scheming can ever compensate for talent.

+That being said, the 49ers should experience some success here against a Chiefs defense known for surrendering yardage on critical downs.